 The course aim is to integrate anthropological perspectives into perception and analysis of cultural artistic expressions.
 Additionally, the course will prepare students for a critical engagement with scientific texts and help them develop appropriate academic writing skills.
-The critical reflection on concepts such as human relationship with nature (ecology), sex (gender), exchange (reciprocity) and questions of power will lead to new perceptions of bottom up, grounded empirics and active listening.
+The critical reflection on concepts such as human relationship with nature (ecology), materiality, tangible and intangible heritage, the question of 'transformation' and power will lead to new perceptions of bottom up, grounded empirics and active listening.